-The statistics on eye strain related to office lighting is alarming.
+The statistics on eye strain related to office lighting are alarming.
 The American Optometric Association notes that Computer Vision Syndrome (CVS) causes more than 10 million visits to the eye doctor annually.
 Of those complaints, computer eyestrain is named the most often.
 Vision symptoms can include eye fatigue, eye strain, irritation, itching or burning, blurry vision, and dry eyes or tearing.

 One of the keys to understanding CVS is being aware of blue light, the light emitted by both sunlight and digital screens.
-Blue light emits a higher energy than typical light, and it travels deep into the eye.
-The Vision Council provided research that suggests too much exposure may contribute not only to eye strain and sleep disruption but also headaches, dry eyes and blurred vision.
+Blue light emits higher energy than a typical light, and it travels deep into the eye.
+The Vision Council provided research that suggests too much exposure may contribute not only to eye strain and sleep disruption but also headaches, dry eyes, and blurred vision.

-	With increases in digital technology, we are absorbing blue light from televisions, desktop and laptop computers, tablets, e-readers and mobile phones.
+With increases in digital technology, we are absorbing blue light from televisions, desktop and laptop computers, tablets, e-readers, and mobile phones.
 In fact, 91 percent of people reported using digital devices for more than two hours per day.

 Lighting Tips for Your Office

 What can you do to reduce CVS symptoms in general, and eye strain in particular?
 Here are some tips:

 1. Notice where you have your computer positioned